enricocid/Music-Player-GO/FAQ.md

 **I'm on Lollipop/Marshmallow/Nougat and I can't see dark navigation bar icons**

 This feature is not supported on Lollipop, Marshmallow, Nougat.
-It has been added in api level 27 (Android O)
+It has been added in api level 27 (Oreo)

 https://developer.android.com/reference/android/R.attr#windowLightNavigationBar